altalt-org/Lightning-SimulWhisper/README.md

 15x speedup on encoding, 18x speedup on decoding ⚡

-SimulStreamingMLX implements Whisper model for simultaneous transcription using **MLX** (Apple's machine learning framework) and **CoreML** for optimal performance on Apple Silicon devices.
+Lightning-SimulWhisper implements Whisper model for simultaneous transcription using **MLX** (Apple's machine learning framework) and **CoreML** for optimal performance on Apple Silicon devices.
 It uses the AlignAtt policy for streaming speech recognition.

 ## Performance Results